Proof of personhood: Active implementations

+Challenges

+Crypto-biometric systems face unresolved questions about global scalability.
+A 2026 survey of biometric-enabled decentralized identity systems identified scalability and interoperability as major open problems, noting that no standard protocol exists across systems and that their integration remains largely unexamined in the research literature.
+Researchers have also raised concerns about whether facial biometrics provide sufficient statistical diversity at planetary scale, as face-matching accuracy degrades as population size grows and the probability of false positives increases.
+Hardware requirements present a further barrier: systems that depend on specialized capture devices may be unavailable or unaffordable in many regions.

 Online Turing tests

 Another proposed class of approach extends the CAPTCHA principle of using Turing tests to the unique human verification problem.
 The Idena network, for example, assigns participants to verify each other using flip tests.

 Criticisms of this approach include the inconvenience to users of solving Turing tests, and whether artificial intelligence and deepfake technologies will soon be able to solve such tests automatically or convince real participants that a synthetic user is human during a verification interaction.

 Use cases

 One proposed use for proof of personhood is to ensure that voting power in permissionless consensus algorithms is widely distributed, and to avoid the re-centralization that has been observed in proof of work mining pools, and predicted in proof of stake systems.

 Another proposed use is to facilitate democratic governance in decentralized online systems, including blockchains and cryptocurrencies, that wish to enforce a "one person, one vote" rule.